Hair-Fit/deploy-model/README.md

+# Model deployment for Bangkit's Capstone Project "Hair Fit"
-# Model deployment environment that this project use
+# Environment that this project use
 - Python (`python:3.8.10`)
 # Depedencies
 In the `requirement.txt` maybe it looks many, but it is included the library depedencies.
 The actual that we install :